The Physics of crypto-nonlocality

 \be P(\emptyset,b|\emptyset,\vec{y},\vec{u},\vec{v})=\tr\{\Pi^{\vec{y}}_b\proj{\vec{v}}\}, \ee

-if Alice chooses \emph{not} to measure her system at time $t$.
+if Alice chooses \emph{not} to measure her system at time $t$, it could be the case that $\sum_a P(a,b|\vec{x},\vec{y},\vec{u},\vec{v})\not=\tr\{\Pi^{\vec{y}}_b\proj{\vec{v}}\}$ if Alice conducts measurement $\vec{x}$ at that time.
 Due to axiom (\ref{nsc}), though, Bob's marginal statistics cannot depend on whether Alice measured her system or not (otherwise, Alice could signal Bob superluminally), and so we arrive at Leggett's model.